-Farmington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Farmington is a decidedly white-collar town, with fully 86.35% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Farmington is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Farmington who work in sales jobs (13.18%), office and administrative support (12.32%), and management occupations (11.51%).
+There are especially a lot of people living in Farmington who work in sales jobs (13.78%), management occupations (12.27%), and teaching (9.81%).

 Also of interest is that Farmington has more people living here who work in computers and math than 95% of the places in the US.

-Farmington is a somewhat ethnically-diverse town.
 The people who call Farmington home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Farmington residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Farmington include Irish, Italian, English, and French .
+Important ancestries of people in Farmington include German, Italian, Irish, English, and Polish.

 The most common language spoken in Farmington is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Italian and Polish.